 Establishment of Court 3.
 (1) The Land Court is hereby established as a court of law and, in relation to matters arising from the application of the Restitution of Land Rights Act or any other legislation expressly providing therefor, as a court of law and equity.
-(2) The Court- 5 (a) is a Superior Court that has the authority, inherent powers and standing, in relation to matters under its jurisdiction, equal to that which a Division of the High Court of South Africa has in terms of the Superior Courts Act in relation to matters under its jurisdiction; 0 (b) is a court of record and all hearings in the Court must, except in so far as the Court may in special cases direct otherwise, be conducted in an open court; and 5 (c) decisions are a matter of public record on the same basis as decisions of a High Court.
+(2) The Court- 5 (a) is a Superior Court that has the authority, inherent powers and standing, in relation to matters under its jurisdiction, equal to that which a Division of the High Court of South Africa has in terms of the Superior Courts Act in relation to matters under its jurisdiction; 10 (b) is a court of record and all hearings in the Court must, except in so far as the Court may in special cases direct otherwise, be conducted in an open court; and (c) decisions are a matter of public record on the same basis as decisions of a High 15 Court.
 Composition of Court 4.
-(1) The Court consists of- (a) a Judge President; (b) a Deputy Judge President; and 0.0 (c) so many other judges as may be determined in accordance with the prescribed criteria, and approved by the President.
-(2) A hearing before the Court must be before a single judge, unless the Judge 5 President of the Court decides to the contrary.
-25 Seal of Court J 5.
-(1) The Court, for use as occasion may require, must have an official seal of a design determined by the President by proclamation in the Gazette.
+(1) The Court consists of- (a) a Judge President; (b) a Deputy Judge President; and (c) so many other judges as may be determined in accordance with the prescribed 20 criteria, and approved by the President.
+(2) A hearing before the Court must be before a single judge, unless the Judge President of the Court decides to the contrary.
+25 Seal of Court 5.
+(1) The Court, for use as occasion may require, must have an official seal of a design determined by the President by proclamation in the Gazette .
 (2) The registrar of the Court must keep custody of the official seal of the Court.
-Seat of Court 30 0 6.
+Seat of Court 30 6.
 (1) The seat of the Court is in Johannesburg, but whenever it appears to the Judge President that it is expedient or in the interests of justice to hold its sitting for the hearing of any matter at a place elsewhere than at the seat of the Court, it may hold such sitting at that place.
 (2) The Court may sit in as many separate courts as the available judges may allow.
-3: 5 Jurisdiction of Court 7.
-(1) Subject to the Constitution, and except where this Act provides otherwise, the Court and the Magistrate's Court within whose area of jurisdiction the land forming the subject matter before that court is situated, have concurrent jurisdiction in respect of all matters that in terms of this Act or in terms of any other law are to be determined by the Court.
-0 (2) The Court has jurisdiction in the area of jurisdiction of each Division of the High Court.
-(3) The Minister, after consultation with the Chief Justice for the purposes of adjudicating land disputes, by notice in the Gazette- (a) may define a specific area of jurisdiction of each Court, if the need so arises; (b) may increase or reduce the area of jurisdiction of each Court referred to in paragraph (a), when necessary to do so; .5 the holding of sittings of the Court, other than the seat of each Division of the 50 High Court, to make the Court accessible to the people; and (d) may withdraw or vary any notice made under this subsection.
+35 Jurisdiction of Court 7.
+(1) Subject to the Constitution, and except where this Act provides otherwise, the Court and the Magistrate's Court within whose area of jurisdiction the land forming the subject matter before that court is situated, have jurisdiction in respect of all matters that in terms of this Act or in terms of any other law are to be determined by the Court or the Magistrate's Court.
+40 (2) The Court has jurisdiction in the area of jurisdiction of each Division of the High Court.
+(3) The Minister, after consultation with the Chief Justice for the purposes of adjudicating land disputes, by notice in the Gazette - (a) may define a specific area of jurisdiction of the Court, if the need so arises; 45 paragraph (a), when necessary to do so;

+High Court, to make the Court accessible to the people; and (d) may withdraw or vary any notice made under this subsection.